wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 </tbody>
 </table>

-### Drilldown Link Tab
+### Drilldown Link Tab (Beta)

-The drilldown link tab allows you to specify a target dashboard that displays in a new tab when a user clicks on the single stat chart.
+The **Drilldown Link** tab allows you to specify a target dashboard that displays in a new tab when a user clicks on the single stat chart.

-You can optionally customize the target dashboard, for example, by setting a variable that affects the display.
-See T for details.
+You can optionally customize the target dashboard.
+For example, you can specify a constant to be used as a variable.